ilblogdicristiangallo/Universal-Adsblock-Detector/README.md

 No external dependencies required.
 Fully compatible with all themes and devices.

+The theme must include <?php wp_footer(); ?> in its footer.php file.
+The plugin must be activated and not blocked by security or misconfigured caching plugins.

 # Installation

 Log in to your WordPress admin panel